-How To Create A Unique Slasher Villain
+How To Create a Unique Slasher Villain

 I worked closely with Cody and our stunt coordinator Yusuf Ahmed, to develop the movement of The Angel.
 We kept the movements smooth and precise but quick when they needed to be, which gave him an almost graceful quality.
 We knew we were on the right track when the dailies started to come in, and people were raving about the whole look of the character.

-Having our world premiere at BeyondFest in Los Angeles in October, we got to see our film for the first time with an audience and it got a rapturous reception - and afterward, a lot of people cited the look of The Angel as their favorite part of the design.
+Having our world premiere at BeyondFest in Los Angeles in October, we got to see our film for the first time with an audience and it got a rapturous reception.
+Afterward, a lot of people cited the look of The Angel as their favorite part of the design.
 The mask and the knife have become the central image of the marketing and are featured in both domestic and international posters, so I’m hoping people continue to connect with it.

 As a lifelong horror fan, I’m proud of the work we did, and I would encourage other filmmakers who are creating slasher villains in their own projects to lean on their team.
 Take the extra time in pre-production and make it a group effort.
 A lot of the best ideas come from the journey and my films are all better for it.

-Please check out IT’S A WONDERFUL KNIFE — hitting theatres everywhere on November 10th, 2023.
+Please check out IT’S A WONDERFUL KNIFE in theaters everywhere on November 10th, 2023.